for larger map image

 would be slow in coming.
 Many cities would be besieged and

 warriors and the constant battles between the great powers would put severe

 strain on the canal networks.
-Some of the canals would be destroyed or
+Some of the canals would be destroyed

-continued to wither in sea bottoms, the Green martians would
+and the moss continued to wither in sea bottoms, the Green martians would

-have no choice but to push further and further, deeper into the areas formerly reserved
+have no choice but to push further and further, deeper into the areas formerly

-marshes, forests and fertile valleys.
+surviving oasis, marshes, forests and fertile valleys.
 Sooner

-or later, one by one, they would be ruthlessly despoiled and stripped bare, and the planetís
+or later, one by one, they would be ruthlessly despoiled and stripped bare,

-and starvation, would confront the various great powers.
+by desperation and starvation, would confront the various great powers.